milesmgit/tandem-apprenticeship-quiz/README.md

+# To see working project without having to clone, download or configure anything - visit https://milesmgit.github.io/tandem-apprenticeship-quiz/

 # To run this program:

 # 1) Clone the github repository online into a directory on your local machine of your choosing.